 There are many approaches to the hip that may be used when performing a hip replacement.
 Surgeons may use the posterior, lateral, two-incision, anterolateral or anterior.
+I have used all of these approaches except the two-incision technique (this technique was in vogue for a short period of time).

 In my hands, I have had excellent success with the mini-posterior approach with an anatomic capsular repair.
 I have not seen the benefits of the other approaches in my patients.
 My results with this approach have kept my complication rate low and my length of hospital stay short.
 Most of my patients only spend one night in the hospital and then go home.
 Many patients only need to use a walker for a day or two and should be off their cane within two to three weeks.
-I encourage patients that are interested in a particular approach to get a second opinion and then choose the path that they feel is best for them.